Weekend Trip in Pine Strawberry Arizona

 We heard about this darling newly remodeled inn, called The Strawberry Inn, located in Strawberry, Arizona.
 It sounded like the perfect weekend getaway with my husband.
-We packed an overnight bag for a weekend in Strawberry/Pine which is located only 100 miles from Phoenix.
+We packed our bags for a relaxing weekend in Strawberry/Pine.

-We got in the car and headed up the road to Pine and Strawberry (located 5 minutes from each other).
+After we checked into our Strawberry Inn little cottage, we got in the car and headed up the road to Pine for a little shopping on Main Street, which is AZ-87.
 We parked our car and walked along Main St. to the shops where you can find handcrafted honey, antique shops, homemade fudge, bakeries and ice cream shops.
 We had to hit the ice cream shop and pick up some famous Hawaiian ice cream.
-We are hitting the fudge shop next time we visit because it looked heavenly!

 We drove less than 5 minutes up the road to Strawberry and headed up the the road to the Fossil Creek Creamery.
 They have a petting farm and sell flavored goat cheese and homemade chocolate fudge.